rudyberends/homebridge-loxone-proxy/README.md

 <img width="408" alt="useinuserinterface" src="https://github.com/rudyberends/homebridge-loxone-proxy/assets/75836217/b422015b-4a5d-411e-b98c-42ef86cf8d58">

 # Configuration
-Configuration of the plugin can be done using HomeBridge ui.
+Configuration of the plugin can be done using the Homebridge UI without having to manually edit the Homebridge config.json file.

 ### Required Settings
 At a minimum, the plugin requires these settings to connect to the miniserver.